pvasek/kudu-wiki/Deployment-vs-runtime-issues.md

 As a result of a deployment issue, you will often end up with a non-running site, which makes it look like a 'runtime' issue.
 But the core issue is with the deployment. **When that happens, you should not ask yourself "*why isn't my site running correctly?*".
 Instead, the right question to ask is "*why aren't the right files ending up in my wwwroot folder?*".**

-Note that there can be all kind of deployment issues, and they can potentially happen with any deployment technology (e.g. Kudu, WebDeploy, FTP).
+Note that there can be all kind of deployment issues, and they can potentially happen with any deployment technology (e.g. Kudu, WebDeploy, FTP, VS Online).

 When using Kudu, there are all kind of possibilities:
 - something in your repo may not be quite right